 Learn More: Wild Life Safari

-If you have had success fishing, chances are you may have caught one of these guys!
+If you’re a successful angler, chances are you may have caught one of these guys!
 They are one of the most common fish in the world.
-You can find stones, called otoliths, in their ears that can be used for making necklaces or earrings.
+Did you know that you can find stones, called otoliths, in their ears that can be used for making necklaces or earrings?

 Learn More: Kidadl